-Answer: God’s love, as described in the Bible, is clearly unconditional in that His love is expressed toward the objects of His love (that is, His people) despite their disposition toward Him.
-In other words, God loves because it His nature to love (1 John 4:8), and that love moves Him toward benevolent action.
 The unconditional nature of God’s love is most clearly seen in the gospel.
 The gospel message is basically a story of divine rescue.
-As God considers the plight of His rebellious people, He determines to save them from their sin, and this determination is based on His love (Ephesians 1:4–5).
-Listen to the Apostle Paul’s words from his letter to the Romans:
+As God considered the plight of His rebellious people, He determined to save them from their sin, and this determination was based on His love (Ephesians 1:4–5).
+Listen to the apostle Paul’s words from his letter to the Romans:

 “You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous man, though for a good man someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:6–8).

-Despite this hostility and enmity we have toward God (for which God would be perfectly just to utterly destroy us), God reveals His love toward us in the giving of His Son, Jesus Christ, as the propitiation (that is, the appeasement of God’s righteous wrath) for our sins.
+Despite the hostility and enmity we have toward God (for which God would be perfectly just to utterly destroy us), God revealed His love toward us in the giving of His Son, Jesus Christ, as the propitiation (the appeasement of God’s righteous wrath) for our sins.
 God did not wait for us to better ourselves as a condition of atoning for our sin.
 Rather, God condescended to become a man and live among His people (John 1:14).
 God experienced our humanity—everything it means to be a human being—and then offered Himself willingly as a substitutionary atonement for our sin.

-This divine rescue resulted in a gracious act of self-sacrifice.
-As Jesus says in John’s gospel, “Greater love has no one than this, that he lay down his life for his friends” (John 15:13).
+This divine rescue, based on unconditional love, resulted in a gracious act of self-sacrifice.
+As Jesus said, “Greater love has no one than this, that he lay down his life for his friends” (John 15:13).
 That is precisely what God, in Christ, has done.
-The unconditional nature of God’s love is made clear in two more passages from Scripture:
+The unconditional nature of God’s love is made clear in other passages of Scripture:

 “But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved” (Ephesians 2:4–5).